 Anything that is not listed as a loop or if “round trip” is not mentioned, the distance is calculated one way.
 In order to best experience these hiking trails, we recommend that you arrive early, not leave any garbage (save the dolphins!), and be respectful of the environment.
 We’ll occasionally add an extra note of caution but will remind you here that safety is your responsibility when enjoying these hikes.
 If you’re bringing a dog along for your hike, many parks warn that they must be kept on a leash.

-The Mountains are where you’ll find most of the insanely beautiful landscapes and, of course, waterfalls when hiking in North Carolina.
+The Mountains of Western North Carolina are where you’ll find most of the insanely beautiful landscapes and, of course, waterfalls when hiking in North Carolina.
 If you’re looking for hikes around Asheville and other High Country spots, you’ll need at least a few days to work with.
 Check out these awesome places to stay in the mountains.

 Bass Lake Trail

 Bass Lake Trail is another hike near Boone and Blowing Rock.
 It is a really easy loop (.8 miles), though there are longer options including The Maze (3 miles).
 The loop is wheelchair-accessible and good for strollers, which is great for travel-with-baby people like us.
 Like to fish?
 This place has that available, so don’t forget your poles!